gds-operations/vcloud-edge_gateway/README.md

 * Multiple virtual_servers can specify the same pool (to run the same service on different FQDNs, for example)
 * virtual_servers define any 'session persistence' information, if sessions are required to stick to the same pool member.
-(This is not currently supported by this tool.)
+(Session persistence is not currently supported by this tool.)
 * pools define 'member healthchecks', and so are aware of the health of their member nodes.